The Seiberg-Witten Equations on Manifolds with Boundary II: Lagrangian Boundary Conditions for a Floer Theory: Spaces of Paths

 through the smooth Lagrangian $\fL$, which we assume to be a monopole Lagrangian $\fL = \L(Y',\s')$.
 Our task in this section is to show that the space of paths through $\fL$ in (anisotropic) Besov space topologies forms a Banach manifold obeying analytic properties suitable for proving Theorems A and B. These properties are summarized in the main theorems of this section, Theorems \ref{ThmPathL1} and \ref{ThmPathL2}, and among these properties, of particular significance is the fact that the nonlinear component of a Banach manifold chart map for the space of paths through a monopole Lagrangian is smoothing, i.e. it increases regularity, in the $\Sigma$ directions\footnote{This is nothing special to the moduli spaces involved in Seiberg-Witten theory.
 The analogous estimates carried out here apply mutatis mutandis to instanton moduli spaces.
 This is because the Seiberg-Witten equations and instanton equations have the same shape: they are semi-linear with quadratic nonlinearity.}

 In detail, recall from \cite{N1} that given a monopole Lagrangian $\L$, then $\L^{s-1/p,p}$, the $B^{s-1/p,p}(\Sigma)$ closure of $\L,$ is a smooth Banach submanifold of $\fC^{s-1/p,p}(\Sigma)$, the $B^{s-1/p,p}(\Sigma)$ closure of $\fC(\Sigma)$ for $s > \max(3/p,1/2+1/p)$.
-Furthermore, the local chart maps of $\L^{s-1/p,p}$ are described by Theorem I.\ref{N1-ThmLcharts}.
+Furthermore, the local chart maps of $\L^{s-1/p,p}$ are described by Theorem I.3.4.
 In this theorem, the nonlinear part of a particular chart map at a configuration $u \in \L^{s-1/p,p}$, which we denoted by $E^1_u$, is smoothing.
 However, if we now consider the space of paths through our Lagrangians, then since the corresponding chart maps on the space of paths will be defined ``slicewise" along the path (see Definition \ref{DefSw}), the smoothing continues to occur but only in the space variables $\Sigma$ and not in the time variable.
 This naturally leads us to consider spaces which have extra smoothness in some directions and hence anisotropic spaces.
 Because our monopole spaces are modeled on Besov spaces, we thus end up with anisotropic Besov spaces.

 Before proceeding to define these spaces, we fix some notation.
-In this section, we consider the Lagrangians $\fL = \L(Y,\s)$, which we abbreviate as $\L$, in generality, where $Y$ is any $3$-manifold and $\s$ is any $\spinc$ structure on $Y$ such that (\ref{P3:assum}) holds.
-When we return to the Seiberg-Witten equations on $\R \times Y$ in the next section, we will make use of monopole Lagrangians $\L(Y',\s')$, with $Y'$ and $\s'$ satisfying Definition \ref{DefML}.
+In this section, we consider Lagrangians $\L(Y,\s)$, which we abbreviate as $\L$, where $Y$ is any $3$-manifold and $\s$ is any $\spinc$ structure on $Y$ such that (\ref{P3:assum}) holds.
+Later, we instead use $Y$ to denote the $3$-manifold occurring in the Seiberg-Witten equations on $\R \times Y$.
+The Lagrangians one considers for $\R \times Y$ are those of the form $\L(Y',\s')$, for some other $3$-manifold $Y'$, with $Y'$ and $\s'$ satisfying Definition \ref{DefML}.
+Thus, the manifold $Y$ in this section will be replaced with $Y'$ in later sections.

 Recall the following notation from \cite{N1}, which we need so that we can analyze how $\L$ is constructed.
 With $\s$ fixed, we have the configuration spaces

 of connections and spinors on $Y$ and $\Sigma$, where $\S$ is the spinor bundle on $Y$ associated to $\s$ and $\S_\Sigma$ is the restriction of $\S$ to $\Sigma$.
 Both of these spaces are affine spaces modeled on